Ailanthus triphysa: Description

-Leaf bearing twigs 1 cm or more in diameter.
-Stipules very small Leaflet blades falcate, about 5-12 x 0.9–2 cm, very unequal-sided particularly at the base.
-Lateral veins forming loops well inside the blade margin.
-Midrib raised in a depression on the upper surface of the leaflet blade.
-Numerous, closely spaced oil dots visible with a lens.
+The leaves bear twigs 1 cm or more in diameter, and the stipules are very small.
+Leaflet blades are falcate, about 5-12 x 0.9–2 cm, very unequal-sided particularly at the base.
+The lateral veins form loops well inside the blade margin.
+The midrib is raised in a depression on the upper surface of the leaflet blade.
+Numerous, closely spaced oil dots are visible with a lens.